nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

   - and is **inactive** (i.e. a patient whose registration has lapsed of any registration type):

     - The patient's record SHOULD be re-activated as a **temporary** patient

+      {% include note.html content="Provider systems MAY create a new **temporary** record in this instance but only in line with existing system handling for re-activation of inactive records for temporary patients." %}

     - Temporary address or telecom details sent by the consuming system (where provided) SHALL be added to the record, and marked as *temporary* address and telecom details
       - The provider system SHALL not push/synchronise these temporary telecom or temporary address details with PDS.